Find out about organisations, support groups, books, videos and other resources to help you cope with pancreatic cancer and treatment.

 Sheldon Press, 2009

 Gives information about chemotherapy, its side effects, and how to cope with them.
-Also discusses the effect of chemotherapy on everyday life.
-This includes tiredness, sex life, and fertility, social life, work, holidays, exercise and diet.
+Also discusses the effect of chemotherapy on everyday life, including tiredness, sex life and fertility, social life, work, holidays, exercise and diet.

 Dr Terry Priestman

 Gives information about radiotherapy, its side effects, and how to cope with them.
 Also discusses the effect of radiotherapy on everyday life, including social life, work, travel, exercise and diet.

 The author and contributors of this book are all American cancer specialists.
 The book covers how cancer is diagnosed, treated and managed day to day.

 Written by a cancer dietitian, this is a practical handbook for people with cancer.
 Filled with helpful tips and recipes.